 Or download our Free Property SSAS guide here: https://www.thelandlordspension.co.uk/freedownload

 Dominic’s team kindly sent us the following article.
 Which explains what we can expect from his talk at the next SWPM in relation to current property news, specifically regarding Buy to let.

 The UK Buy to let market is undergoing a sea change.

-Regulatory and taxation changes have altered the market dynamic.
+Regulatory and taxation changes have altered the Buy to let market dynamic.
 Reducing its attractiveness to amateur landlords, and increasing the tax bills of higher-rate investors.
 In spite of rising costs, there are still healthy returns to be found in property for professional investors.
 However, it is now a long-term business endeavour, requiring commitment and expertise.

 Investors must be prepared to undertake business and tax planning, understand the risks as well as the rewards, and the responsibilities they have towards their tenants.

 More than ever brokers and their clients are turning towards specialist lenders such as Kent Reliance to help them navigate this increasingly complex world.